Content Manager & Science Writer

-With Tiimo app our users' caregivers are able to use emojis, colors and own pictures in order to communicate in the best possible way to the user.
-Hereby conveying much stronger cues or reminders accompanied by text and visuals images, emojies or pictures.
+With Tiimo app, our users and/or their caregivers are able to use emojis, colors and own pictures in order to communicate in the best possible way.
+This hereby conveys much stronger cues or reminders, accompanied by text and visuals images, emojis or pictures.

-This not only improves the users' visual memory but also increasing the attention span for each activity or reminder.
-Two important factors for people with ADHD or autism who can struggle with focusing or remembering.
-Especially our emojis have been welcomed by our users - making the reminders more human, fun and humoristic.
+This not only improves the users' visual memory but also increases the attention span for each activity or reminder - which are two important factors for people with ADHD or Autism who can struggle with focusing or remembering.
+In particular, our emojis have been welcomed by our users - making the reminders more human, fun and humorous.